po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/16-Stu_Functions/README.md

 ## Instructions

-* Working with a partner, compare and contrast the code in Example 1.
-Which one is a function declaration?
-Which one is a function expression?
-Do both functions perform the same task?
-What components are shared/different for each type of function?
-Make sure you write ample comments explaining your observations.

-* If time allows, compare Example 1 to Example 2.
-Do you think that both examples will work the same way?
-Then, comment out Example 1 and un-comment Example 2 so only the second example will execute.
-Run the code and discuss with your partner the results.
-Is it what you expected?
+* In Example 1, find the function declaration.
+One partner should describe the code, focusing on the key parts of the function and how it is called.
+The other partner should write ample comments on the code.
+These comments can be used for review.

+* Then, switch roles to discuss function expressions.
+What makes function expressions different from function declarations?
+Do both functions in Example 1 produce the same output?
+Don't forget the comments!

+* Finally, take a look at Example 2.
+Unlike Example 1, one of the functions is broken.
+As a team, talk about what is different between the two examples.
+What do you think may be going on?
+If time allows, discuss how you might fix the code.

-## 💡 Hints
+## 💡 Hint

-Commenting out code is a great way to prevent execution of a block of code without having to remove it completely.
+Look for the keyword `function` to identify function declarations and function expressions.

 ## 🏆 Bonus